wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

 <a name="ExamInfo"> </a>

-## Exam info
+## Exam Registration

 When ready, <a target="_blank" href="http://certification.force.com/pkb/articles/Public_KB/Scheduling-an-Exam">register for certification tests</a>.

-1. <a target="_blank" href="http://certification.force.com/pkb/articles/Public_KB/Online-Proctoring-Completing-Your-Exam-Remotely">To take exam remotely on your own computer</a>
+1. Prepare to take exams remotely on your own computer by <a target="_blank" href="http://certification.force.com/pkb/articles/Public_KB/Online-Proctoring-Completing-Your-Exam-Remotely">
-   with Kryterion’s Sentinel Secure software downloaded.
+   downloading and installing Kryterion’s Sentinel Secure software</a>.

    Alternately, pick a <a target="_blank" href="http://www.kryteriononline.com/Locate-Test-Center">
    Kryterion test center</a> near you.